arminbiere/satch/features/README.md

     ./generate

+to generate all the files above.
+These generate files are also under revision control since changing features is rare.
+This avoids building and executing `generate` during the build process of the solver but requires that you update the generated files (by calling `generate`) manually after changing one of the "CSV" files.

-to generate all the files above which are also under revision control.
-You can also use
+You can also use the following command instead.

     ./generate -v

-which produces some more information.
+It produces some more information as verbose messages.